At least 79 dead after migrant vessel sinks off Greece; hundreds may be missing

 The Mediterranean's deadliest shipwreck in living memory occurred on April 18, 2015, when an overcrowded fishing boat collided off Libya with a freighter trying to come to its rescue.
 Only 28 people survived.
 Forensic experts concluded that there were originally 1,100 people on board.

-Greek President Katerina Sakellaropoulou visited the area where rescued migrants are being tended to, and political parties called off planned campaign events ahead of June 25 national elections.
+Greek President Katerina Sakellaropoulou visited the area where rescued migrants are being tended to, and political parties called off planned campaign events before a June 25 national election.

-Former Prime Minister Kyriakos Mitsotakis, who is widely expected to win easy re-election, said the emergency "dramatically highlights how migration is a problem that requires a cohesive European policy, so that the vile criminal networks that smuggle desperate people at last meet with the decisive response that they deserve.”
+Former Prime Minister Kyriakos Mitsotakis, who is widely expected to win reelection, said the emergency "dramatically highlights how migration is a problem that requires a cohesive European policy, so that the vile criminal networks that smuggle desperate people at last meet with the decisive response that they deserve.”

 Separately Wednesday, a yacht with 81 migrants on board was towed to a port on the south coast of Greece's island of Crete after authorities received a distress call.

-Paphitis reported from Athens, Greece.
-Associated Press journalists Sam Magdy in Cairo and Renata Brito in Barcelona, Spain, contributed.
+Nicholas Paphitis reported from Athens, Greece.
+Sam Magdy in Cairo, and Renata Brito in Barcelona, Spain, contributed to this report.

 Follow AP stories on global migration at https://apnews.com/hub/migration